 UTO Security Training

 ASU is committed to preserving the confidentiality, integrity, and availability of University information resources.
 Our responsibility is in securing the information of students, faculty, and staff.
 Whether data is on your workstation, phone or tablet - the ASU community, and each of us in it, plays an important role in securely storing, sharing, and protecting electronic information.
 The course includes necessary information on how to protect both personal and ASU information, back up files, maintain your operating system, respond to incidents, and encrypt laptops, desktops and mobile devices.

 To access the course, please visit ASU Information Security Training

 The course will take about 22 minutes to complete.
 It includes a presentation and a quiz.
 For those of you familiar with this material, you can go directly to the quiz.
 You must answer 12 of 15 quiz questions correctly to earn credit for the course and you may re-take the quiz if necessary.
 For questions or comments, please email firstname.lastname@example.org.

-This program is designed to increase awareness of ASU’s policies regarding anti-harassment, non-discrimination and non-retaliation.
+This program is designed to increase awareness of ASU’s policies regarding anti-harassment, non-discrimination, and non-retaliation.
 The program is also intended to educate the university community about what constitutes appropriate behavior, and how to properly report concerns about inappropriate behavior.
-This training, which was developed by the Office of Equity and Inclusion (OEI) and the Office of General Counsel, is mandatory for all student workers in all academic and administrative units.
+This training, which was developed by the Office of Diversity, Equity and Inclusion (ODEI) and the Office of General Counsel, is mandatory for all student workers in all academic and administrative units.

 Fire Prevention Training